SatheeshCoder/ReactifyCart-Hub/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to React and Redux for making this project possible.
+thanks to React and Redux for making this project possible.
 Inspired by the beauty of online shopping.
 Happy shopping!